opencog/link-grammar/README.md

 BUILDING and RUNNING on Windows (MSVC)
 --------------------------------------
 Microsoft Visual C/C++ project files can be found in the msvc14 directory.
-For directions see the README file there.
+For directions see the README.md file there.

 RUNNING the program:
 --------------------